-Bishop of Norwich appoints new chaplain
+Bishop of Norwich enthroned

 Set up as a registered charity by Churches Together in King’s Lynn in 2017, we were blessed this winter with a Night Shelter building of our own which soon became a place of sanctuary, stability and sense of family for those who came to stay.